The Rugrats Movie: Books

 Several books were released by Simon & Schuster's Simon Spotlight branch and Nickelodeon inspired by The Rugrats Movie.
 Tommy's New Playmate and The Rugrats Versus the Monkeys were also released on October 1, 1998, authored by Luke David and illustrated by John Kurtz and Sandrina Kurtz.The Rugrats Movie Storybook, released on the same date and using the same illustrators and publishers, was written by Sarah Wilson.
-The same date saw the release of The Rugrats Movie: Hang On To Your Diapies, Babies, We're Going In!: Trivia from the Hit Movie!, a trivia book written by Kitty Richards.
+The same date saw the release of The Rugrats Movie: Hang on to Your Diapies, Babies, We're Going In!: Trivia from the Hit Movie!, a trivia book written by Kitty Richards.

 A novelization of the film written by Cathy East Dubowski was published on October 1, 1998, by Tandem Library.
 The following month, a 144-page guidebook, The Making of The Rugrats Movie: Behind the Scenes at Klasky Csupo, was released on November 1, 1998, by MSG.
 In May 1999, Hal Leonard Publishing Corporation released a book titled The Rugrats Movie.

 Reception

 Box office

-The film was released on November 20, 1998, and made $27.3 million in its opening weekend, from 2,782 theaters, averaging about $9,821 per venue and ranking number one that weekend, beating out Enemy of the State.
-In total, The Rugrats Movie made $140.9 million; $100.5 million from the domestic market and $40.4 million from its foreign release.
+The film was released on November 20, 1998, and made $27.3 million in its opening weekend, from 2,782 theaters, averaging about $9,821 per venue and ranking number one that weekend, beating Enemy of the State.
+It would be overtaken by A Bug's Life during its second weekend.
+The film closed April 15, 1999, and grossed $140.9 million worldwide; $100.5 million from the domestic market and $40.4 million from its foreign release.

 The film was released in the United Kingdom on March 26, 1999, and topped the country's box office for the next three weekends, before being dethroned by The Faculty.